luxonis/depthai-docs-website/source/pages/faq.rst

 - Cargo/transport/autonomy (fullness, status, navigation, hazard avoidance)
 - Sports monitoring (automatically losslessly zooming in on action)
 - Smart agriculture (e.g guiding lasers to kill weeds, pests, or targeting watering)
-- Safety systems (Health, Safety, Environment - such as detecting remote leaks, if personal protective equipment is warn)

 What distinguishes OAK-D from other cameras?
 ############################################